Skip to content

 OpenPhone can help you save time while texting and personalize your touchpoints with customers.
 For example:

-VoIP phone Canada: Schedule message OpenPhone
+Schedule a text message in OpenPhone

 • If you want to follow up faster with customers, you can use AI call summaries and transcripts on our Business plan ($23 per user per month).
 You can instantly get transcripts of past interactions, then use a list of potential follow-ups to share with your team.